 In addition to a Total score reflecting the severity of social deficits in the autism spectrum, the SRS-2 generates scores for five Treatment subscales:

 - Social Awareness

 - Restricted Interests and Repetitive Behavior

-Although not used for screening or diagnosis, subscale scores are helpful in designing and evaluating treatment programs.
+Although not used for screening or diagnosis, subscale scores help in the design and evaluation of treatment programs.

-Similarly, the SRS-2 unlimited-use scoring program gives you a detailed report with useful descriptive information that can inform intervention.
+Similarly, the SRS-2 unlimited-use scoring program provides detailed reports with information useful for intervention.